vivian-rogers/mumax3-tacc-install/README.txt

 DOWNLOAD
 First, one should create a mumax folder somewhere on /work/.
-Get the tar.gz archive direct link from the box or github or email, enter your mumax folder, and type "wget [direct link to file]"
+Get the zip archive direct link from the box or github or email, enter your mumax folder, and type "wget [direct link to file]"
 Can also do "module load git" and "git clone [line to this git repo]" to get the files without having to extract

 INSTALLATION
+ - If using zip file:
-To extract, type "tar -xzvf install-mumax3-tacc.tar.gz" perform "cd install-mumax3-tacc"
+To extract, type "unzip [filename]".
+ - If using git:
-To install, one should type (exactly) ". ./install.sh" there should be little else that needs to be done.
+module load git -> git clone [etc etc.git] perform "cd install-mumax3-tacc" ... or maybe it's just "cd install" To install, one should type (exactly) ". ./install.sh" there should be little else that needs to be done.
 This will download and extract a precompiled binary, and set up the environment to run the scripts this will also add the necessary paths to your .bashrc file automatically.